m0de-60/super-duckhunt/README.md

 <h2>Super DuckHunt Interactive IRC game (zCcore Plugin Module)</h2>

-THIS IS NOT AN OFFICIAL RELEASE!
-IN DEVELOPMENT.
+THIS IS NOT AN OFFICIAL PUBLIC RELEASE!
+IN DEVELOPMENT/BETA TESTING.

 Multi-threaded and asyncronous, better and faster, ported from the standalone v1.1.4 with new features and code!

-INCOMPLETE SCRIPT: This is the current ultra beta source code and progress on Super DuckHunt v1.9.9 which is a zCore port of v1.1.4
+BETA SCRIPT: This is the current ultra beta source code and progress on Super DuckHunt v1.9.9 which is a zCore port of v1.1.4 with some new features and mechanics.

 <H2>VERSION & DEVELOPMENT NOTES:</H2>

+4-30-2026 Officially upgrading status of this project to BETA TESTING.
+You can try out/test this new version at: irc.sorcery.net #Castle_Anthrax irc.rizon.net #testduck irc.freenode.net #DuckHunt
+These are the places where I host my bots.
+Please feel free to come by and try them out.
+<b>TO DO LIST: i18n support is coming soon!
+Along with some more new stuff, and tweaks as beta testing continues.
+Also working on documentation and some zCore stuff.</b>

 4-29-2026 Fixed a bug when player gets a faster reaction time, there was a typo on line 3999 ' reacctime ', corrected to ' reacttime '.
 Also changed the display text of the !tshot/!totals message.